drgrhm/coup/README.md

 # COUP - Continuous Optimistic Utilitarian Configuration

-Code to reproduce experiments from the paper *Utilitarian Algorithm Configuration for Infinite Parameter Spaces*, available [here](...).
+COUP is a utilitarian algorithm configuration procedure described in the paper *Utilitarian Algorithm Configuration for Infinite Parameter Spaces*, available [here](https://arxiv.org/abs/2405.18246).
+The following will reproduce the paper's experiments.

 ## Setup